FruitySyrup/faq-accordion-card/README.md

 This chanllege was very diffcult for me initally.
 I tried my own using flexbox and simple code for the accordion but items where not aligning correctly.
 Another diffcult point was getting the images right, I attempted to used absolute and relative positions but items would get knocked around when resizing the page or just not attaching to what I want.
 I started to research how other coders did the challenge and there were many different solutions and some did not function very well. the code that I pulled from (see useful resources) has the best finished product.
-In this example I got introduced to grid, clamp, picture html element
+In this example I got introduced to grid, clamp and picture html element.

 ### Continued development